-Christopher Meloni & Mariska Hargitay Pose In New Selfie, Benson & Stabler’s Reunion Is ‘A Little Bit Closer’
+Christopher Meloni & Mariska Hargitay Pose In New Selfie, Benson & Stabler's Reunion Is 'A Little Bit Closer'

 "Reunited and it feels so good," a fourth user commented.

-Several Instagrammers called the two characters “mom and dad,” and are hoping for some sort of romantic connection between the pair when they finally come together on screen.
-For years viewers of the show wondered if Bensler would ever come together and be more than just partners on the job, and time will tell if a new partnership is possible.
+Several Instagrammers called the two characters "mom and dad," and are hoping for some sort of romantic connection between the pair when they finally come together on screen.
+For years, viewers of the show wondered if Bensler would be more than just partners on the job, and time will tell if a new relationship is possible.

-Law and Order: Organize Crime was originally supposed to premiere last fall, but now the release is still up in the air.
-Stabler was reportedly going to be on the first episode of Season 22 of SVU, but that unfortunately never happened.
+Law and Order: Organized Crime was originally supposed to premiere last fall, but now the release is still up in the air.
+Stabler was reportedly going to be on SVU's first episode of Season 22, but that unfortunately never happened.